What is HOBY?

 DIVERSITY

-We value and embrace diversity.
-We seek out views that reflect all walks of life and reflect those views in our programs.
-We are sensitive to the special needs and diverse backgrounds of individuals, our students, volunteers and our communities.
-We give all individuals an equal opportunity to be heard and to benefit from our programs.
+is valued and embraced here.
+We seek out views that reflect all walks of life across Maryland, and we give all individuals an equal opportunity to be heard and to benefit from our programs.

 COMMUNITY PARTNERSHIP